 In this case, Justice Mumbi Ngugi instructed that elected executives cannot continue to attend office when facing corruption-related charges.

-Section 62 of the Anti-Corruption and Economic Crimes Act of 2003 requires that public officers be paid half salary until the case is heard and determined.
+Section 62 of the Anti-Corruption and Economic Crimes Act of 2003 requires that public officers be paid half their salary until the case is heard and determined.

-Justice Mumbi Ngugi found that the provision: “Violates the letter and spirit of the Constitution…Chapter 6 on Leadership and Integrity saying that in releasing a governor in a criminal case, conditions must be imposed that protect the public interest.”
+Justice Mumbi Ngugi found that the provision: “Violates the letter and spirit of the Constitution…Chapter 6 on Leadership and Integrity says that in releasing a governor in a criminal case, conditions must be imposed that protect the public interest.”

 In her ruling, she posed:

-“Would it serve the public interest for him to go back to office and preside over the finances of the County that he has been charged with embezzling from?
+“Would it serve the public interest for him to go back to the office and preside over the finances of the County that he has been charged with embezzling from?
 What message does it send to the citizen if their leaders are charged with serious corruption offences, and are in office the following day, overseeing the affairs of the institution?
 How effective will prosecution of such state officers be, when their subordinates, who are likely to be witnesses, are under the direct control of the indicted officer?”

 Article 73 of Chapter 6 of the Constitution stipulates that the guiding principles of leadership and integrity include;